 School Bus Hijacked With Children Aboard; Suspect Killed

 MIAMI BEACH, Fla.
-(AP) _ A hijacker with a grudge against the IRS commandeered a school bus this morning with 11 disabled children and two adults aboard, taking them on a harrowing ride before he was fatally shot by police.
+(AP) _ A hijacker with a grudge against the IRS commandeered a school bus today, taking 11 disabled children and the driver on a harrowing ride before police shot him to death.

-``Fortunately, today we were lucky nobody was harmed,″ said Henry Fraind, a Dade County schools spokesman.
+``Fortunately, today we were lucky nobody was harmed,″ Fraind said.

 Jesse Dunwoody, administrator of the South Pointe Manor nursing home across the street from the restaurant, said he and 10 staffers watched the drama.